HOW TO RECLAIM YOUR LOST ONLINE DIVORCE BUSINESS

 - You prepare and review all documents as a lawyer.
 Online providers are not lawyers.

-All 1-800-DIVORCE micro-sites and landing pages come with built in content that stresses these advantages over online providers.
+All 1-800-DIVORCE micro-sites and landing pages come with built-in content that stresses these advantages over online providers.
 Please see this sample.

 If you do not already do so, seriously consider how you can expand your use of available technologies in the delivery of your Family Law services, particularly in uncontested cases.
 You don’t need to be a Virtual Law Practice – unless that model particularly appeals to you as a matter of convenience.
 But what you do need to do is to take advantage of new technologies that make sense to you in your business model, and then to let your potential clients know that you are up to speed with the more efficient cost-cutting technologies they will expect and some they do not expect.
-An online intake questionnaire/interview, divorce software, web-based client interaction and perhaps some case management software and portal to which the client has access (Clio, MyCase and Rocket Matter) are technologies that should be considered.
+An online intake questionnaire/interview, divorce software, web-based client interaction and perhaps some case management software and a portal to which the client has access (Clio, MyCase and Rocket Matter) are technologies that should be considered.

 Once again, an excellent overview/introduction to the use of technology in your family law practice can be found here.